-I am a member of the Church of Jesus Christ of Latter-day Saints, often knowns as Mormons or LDS.
-We are a different breed of Christianity with a unique culture, a deep belief in God, our Heavenly Father and our Savior, Jesus Christ.
+I am a member of the Church of Jesus Christ of Latter-day Saints, often known as Mormons or LDS, though we prefer the full name of our church.
+We are a different breed of Christianity with a unique culture, a deep belief in God, our Heavenly Father, and our Savior Jesus Christ.
 Feel free to learn more here.

 One thing we focus on a lot is the family.
-Single men and women who are older than 21-24 don’t quite fit in sometimes.
+Single men and women who are older than 25 don’t quite fit in sometimes.
 I’ve never been married and I don’t have children, so I’m well versed in how difficult it can be.
-My perspectives on being a Single Mormon Lady are different from the usual stories that arise from Mormon Mecca (Utah, Idaho, Arizona) because I was raised in small town Arkansas, and Mormons were few and far between.
+My perspectives on being a Single Mormon Lady are different from the usual stories that arise from Mormon Mecca (Utah, Idaho, Arizona) because I was raised in small-town Arkansas, and Mormons were (and still are) few and far between.
 It hasn’t changed all that much, 30+ years later.
-There are more Mormons, but single ones are hard to find.
+There are more members of my faith, but single men are hard to find.

 Being a teenager was a challenge and I struggled like all teens do and a lot of it was my own making and rebellious heart.
 I let gossip and peer pressure and bullying drag me down.
 From high school to my mid-20s, I dealt with being inactive and my belief in God, alcohol, smoking, depression, stealing, emotional and physical abuse, rape, promiscuity, suicidal thoughts, and even a half-hearted suicide attempt.

-Most of it I handled completely on my own, meaning I didn’t tell anyone or haven’t told anyone until this moment.
+Most of it I handled completely on my own, not telling anyone or haven’t told anyone until this moment.
 I fought hard to overcome my downfalls.
-Some days I still fight to overcome pernicious thoughts of the past and my self worth.
+Some days I still fight to overcome pernicious thoughts of the past and my self-worth.